 - The GEICO adjuster now bases your settlement offer on the $10,000 amount

-If you go to court, the jury only sees the $10,000 in bills, and likely assumes your injuries were less serious than they were, awarding you much less for pain and suffering.
+If you go to court, the jury only sees the $10,000 in bills, and likely assumes your injuries were less serious than they were.
+This results in them awarding you much less for pain and suffering.

 Contact an Auto Accident Attorney Who Knows How to Handle Your GEICO Claim!

-The nationally recognized team of attorneys and legal professionals at Stewart J. Guss, Attorney at Law, are ruthless when it comes to taking on insurance claims—including those with GEICO.
-For more than 20 years, we have gone to bat for our clients, the necessary tools to protect your rights both during the insurance process and in the courtroom.
+The nationally-recognized team of attorneys and legal professionals at Stewart J. Guss, Injury Accident Lawyers, are ruthless when it comes to taking on insurance claims—including those with GEICO.
+For more than 20 years, we have stepped up for our clients, bringing the knowledge necessary to protect their rights both during the insurance process and in the courtroom.
 We can help you obtain the money you need from the other driver to pay for medical expenses, property damage, lost wages and more.
 We use your medical records, lost wages, car crash evidence and more to build a case that is designed to get the maximum compensation from the at fault driver and their insurance company.